 Lower School – Key Stage 1

-As children move through the school, their mathematical understanding grows year on year.
-Lessons are carefully sequenced to build knowledge, fluency, and confidence, following the White Rose Maths Scheme.
-Our teachers tailor learning to meet individual needs, ensuring every child is supported and challenged appropriately.
+As Pupils move through the school, their mathematical understanding grows year on year.
+Lessons are carefully sequenced to build knowledge, fluency, and confidence, following the White Rose maths Scheme.
+Our teachers tailor learning to meet individual needs, ensuring every pupil is supported and challenged appropriately.
 Through active learning, creative thinking, and resilience, children develop vital life skills—with maths playing a central role.

 Lower School – Key Stage 2

-Throughout children’s journey through the Junior School mathematical understanding grows year on year.
+Throughout pupil’s journey through the Junior School mathematical understanding grows year on year.
 The White Rose Maths Scheme is follower and this helps sequence lessons in an effective way, ensuring that skills are built upon and developed further.
-Fluency, Reasoning and Problem-solving skills are covered throughout every lesson meaning that children show a deepening understanding of each learning objective.
-Our teachers tailor learning to meet individual needs, ensuring every child is supported and challenged appropriately.
-Through active learning, creative thinking, and resilience, children develop vital life skills—with maths playing a central role.
+Fluency, Reasoning and Problem-solving skills are covered throughout every lesson meaning that pupils show a deepening understanding of each learning objective.
+Our teachers tailor learning to meet individual needs, ensuring every pupil is supported and challenged appropriately.
+Through active learning, creative thinking, and resilience, pupils develop vital life skills—with maths playing a central role.

-We use evidence-based research and a blend concrete, pictorial and abstract representations that help bring mathematical concepts to life.
-Maths at Gad’s Hill develops problem-solving, logical thinking, and a belief that every child can succeed.
+Maths at Gad’s Hill develops problem-solving, logical thinking, and a belief that every pupil can succeed.
 We celebrate the subject through national events such as NSPCC’s Number Day and Maths Week England.
-In the Junior School children are given the opportunity to engage with National Mathematical challenges where they can obtain recognised awards.
+In the Juniors, pupils are given the opportunity to engage with National Mathematical challenges where they can obtain recognised awards.

 Upper School – Key Stage 3

-At Gad’s Hill, Mathematics is taught in various ways with an emphasis on skill mastery and knowledge recall.
-There is collaborative work, investigative work, using the Mathswatch online platform, presentations of problems and solutions by students to their classmates and practical work with quick fire problems, puzzles, games and discussions.
+Maths is taught in various ways with an emphasis on skill mastery and knowledge recall.
+There is collaborative work, investigative work, using the maths watch online platform, presentations of problems and solutions by pupils to their classmates and practical work with quick fire problems, puzzles, games and discussions.

-At Gad’s we believe that a deep understanding of mathematics will therefore give all pupils a firm grounding on the journey to leading a successful life in the modern world and so this is our goal.
+We believe that a deep understanding of maths will therefore give all pupils a firm grounding on the journey to leading a successful life in the modern world and so this is our goal.

 Pupils have the opportunity to sit the Junior UK Maths challenge each year and advance to further stages if successful in the initial challenge.